 This phase is followed by a major outburst, during which AT~2020hat and AT~2020kog reach $M_r \approx -11.0\pm0.1$ mag and $M_r \approx -13.2\pm0.5$ mag, respectively.
 This light curve peak is likely due to a hot, high-velocity gas outflow in polar direction following the system coalescence \citep{met17}.
 We note that AT~2020hat has a modest early peak, while it is much more prominent in AT~2020kog.
 The differences in the early LRN light curve shapes can be explained through the geometry of the system and the variety of masses involved in the process.
-This phase is then followed by a 2-3 month lasting plateau, reminiscent of that seen in Type IIP SNe, rather than a broad, red second peak observed in the most luminous events \citep{pas19a}.
+This phase is then followed by a plateau, lasting 2-3 months, which is reminiscent of that seen in type IIP SNe, rather than a broad, red second peak observed in the most luminous events \citep{pas19a}.
 Radiative shocks generated in the interaction between the newly expelled fast outflow and slower circumstellar material ejected before the coalescence power the plateau \citep{met17}.
 The material gathered through the shocks then produces a cool dense shell where dust may form in short time scales.
 The progressively increasing photospheric radius and the slow decline of temperature observed in this phase (see Sect. \ref{Sect:bolom}) are fairly well explained with this scenario.
-Nonetheless, the mechanisms producing the heterogeneous photometric observables of LRNe are still under debate \citep[e.g.,][]{mac17}.
+Nonetheless, the mechanisms producing the heterogeneous photometric observables of LRNe are still under debate \citep[e.g.][]{mac17}.

-Despite the uncertainties in the mechanism powering the light curves of LRNe, it is reasonable to assume that the ejected and total masses involved are key parameters to explain the widely heterogeneous photometric properties of these gap transients. \citet{pas19a} proposed that individual features of the light curve (the $V$-band absolute magnitudes of the pre-outburst rise, the first peak and the second peak/plateau) are correlated with the intrinsic luminosity of the quiescent progenitor, while \citet{koc14} stated that the light curve peak magnitudes are correlated with the total mass of the progenitor system.
+Despite the uncertainties in the mechanism powering the light curves of LRNe, it is reasonable to assume that the ejected and total masses involved are key parameters to explain the widely heterogeneous photometric properties of these gap transients. \citet{pas19a} propose that individual features of the light curve (the $V$-band absolute magnitudes of the pre-outburst rise, the first peak, and the second peak or the plateau) are correlated with the intrinsic luminosity of the quiescent progenitor, while \citet{koc14} state that the light curve peak magnitudes are correlated with the total mass of the progenitor system.